 The Virago Modern Classics publishes the new man – all Georges: George Gissing, George Bernard Shaw, George Meredith, and H.G.
 Wells – and all writing about the new woman of the late 1800s.

-Virago moves to top floor in Oxford University Press, Ely House, Dover Street, Mayfair.
 Virago moves to the top floor sharing office space with Oxford University Press, Ely House, Dover Street, Mayfair.

 The Art of Starvation: Anorexia Observed by Sheila MacLeod wins the Mind Book of the Year Award.

 Carmen Callil remains Chair of Virago, but takes up role of Publisher at Chatto.
 Ursula Owen and Harriet Spicer become Joint-managing Directors of Virago.
 Company moves to the Chatto building, William IV Street, Covent Garden, London.